Paulina Kernberg

 Paulina F. Kernberg (January 10, 1935 – April 12, 2006) was a Chilean-American child psychiatrist, child and adolescent psychoanalyst, professor of psychiatry at Weill Cornell Medicine, and consultant to the Clinton administration.
 She was internationally recognized for her research on personality disorders in children and adolescents, her pioneering use of play and mirror-based interviews, and her studies on divorce.

 Early life and education

-Kernberg was born in Santiago, Chile, to Isaac and Rebecca (nee Ostray) Fischer.
+Kernberg was born in Santiago, Chile, to Isaac and Rebecca (nee Ostray) Fischer, who had European Jewish attachments.
 She studied at the University of Chile, where she earned both a Bachelor of Science degree and a Doctor of Medicine.
 She later married Otto F. Kernberg, a psychoanalyst and professor of psychiatry, with whom she shared a long-standing professional collaboration.

 Career

 After medical school, Kernberg trained in psychiatry at the Menninger Clinic in Topeka, Kansas.
 She became a U.S. citizen in 1968 and entered psychoanalytic training at the Topeka Institute for Psychoanalysis.

 From 1978 until her death, Kernberg was Director of the Residency Program in Child and Adolescent Psychiatry at Payne Whitney Westchester–Weill Cornell Medical Center.
 She also taught and supervised at the Columbia University Center for Psychoanalytic Training and Research, where she was a training and supervising analyst in both adult and child psychoanalysis.

 According to the New York Times, Kernberg’s clinical style was “gentle but rigorous,” and she was especially known for helping children articulate feelings they struggled to express.
 Her work “demonstrated that personality disorders could be traced to early developmental struggles” and emphasized early treatment as both possible and necessary.